akshayjshah/attest/README.md

           }
 ```

-## Status and support
+## Installation, status, and support

+Install `attest` with `go get github.com/akshayjshah/attest@v0.1.0`.
+As you can
+see, the package is currently _unstable_.
+I hope to cut a stable 1.0 soon after
+the Go 1.19 release.

 `attest` supports the [two most recent major releases][go-versions] of Go, with
 a minimum of Go 1.18.
-It's currently in _beta_, so expect breaking changes.
-I'd
-like to cut a 1.0 soon after the Go 1.19 release.

 ## Legal